-- The applications of the conservation laws to flow through pipes and hydraulic machines are studied - To understand the importance of dimensional analysis. - To understand the importance of various types of flow in pumps and turbines.
+- The properties of fluids and concept of control volume are studied - The applications of the conservation laws to flow through pipes are studied. - To understand the importance of dimensional analysis - To understand the importance of various types of flow in pumps. - To understand the importance of various types of flow in turbines.

-UNIT I FLUID PROPERTIES AND FLOW CHARACTERISTICS
+FLUID PROPERTIES AND FLOW CHARACTERISTICS UNIT I